paragonie/paseto/docs/RFC/paseto.md

   `\x01\x00\x00\x00\x00\x00\x00\x00\x04\x00\x00\x00\x00\x00\x00\x00test`
 * `PAE('test')` will throw a `TypeError`

-As a result, you cannot create a collision with only a partially controlled plaintext.
-Either the number of pieces will differ, or the length of one of the fields (which is prefixed to the input you can provide) will differ, or both.
+As a result, partially controlled plaintext cannot be used to create a collision.
+Either the number of pieces will differ, or the length of one of the fields (which is prefixed to user-controlled input) will differ, or both.

 Due to the length being expressed as an unsigned 64-bit integer, it remains